 I blogged about our Thanksgiving table last week, and today I’m sharing more details about the table, and a simple DIY for recreating this centerpiece.
 My mom and I wanted to create an extra special table for our family dinner, so we planned out the details together.
-We were gathering at my sister’s home in New Jersey for Thanksgiving, since she’s moving this month and it was the last time for us all to be together in their home (they are buying a home up the street, but we wanted to celebrate one last time in their gorgeous rental)!
+For Thanksgiving, we gathered at my sister’s home in New Jersey, since she’s moving this month and it was the last time for us all to be together in their home (they are buying a home up the street, but we wanted to celebrate one last time in their gorgeous rental)!

 We brought (from Virginia) our new Anthropologie Glenna dishes, Enchante glassware, and Neona flatware, along with my favorite linen napkins from Olmay Home.
 We used two canvas dropcloths for the table linens.
 I would have preferred to keep my sister’s table exposed, but since we had to use a card table at one end to fit all 17 of us, we had to cover the tables!
 An assortment of modern molded white chairs, wooden folding chairs, and bentwood chairs provided a perfectly eclectic look.